Decision-Neuroscience-Lab/coding-workshop-material/Coding Workshop DNLab.md

 * Making a wiki for your repository

-### Code Peer-Review
+### Code Review

-* Purpose and benefits
+* What is code review?
-* Protocols/guidelines
+* Why do we need code reviews in science?
-* Establishing a peer-review process
+* Protocol and guidelines

 ### Introduction to Markdown and Pandoc

-* Writing as coding (intro to Markdown)
+* Introduction to Markdown
-* Efficient collaborative writing
+* Collaborative writing
-* Converting across document formats in a simple and effective way (intro to Pandoc)
+* Converting across document formats (introduction to Pandoc)